Pruning Schefflera: How To Prune, Trim, Shape Umbrella Trees

 Final Notes

-Pruning your Schefflera annually can help control its size and shape and encourage healthier growth and even provide you with some leaf or stem cuttings for propagation.
+Pruning your Schefflera annually can help control its size and shape, encourage healthier growth, and even give you some leaf or stem cuttings for propagation.

-Due to its hearty nature, a Schefflera will generally bounce back after a few pruning accidents, but you still want to try to plan ahead.
+Due to its hearty nature, a Schefflera will generally bounce back after a few pruning accidents, but you still want to try to plan.

 In some cases, pruning away diseased limbs can save your plant’s life, but never try to propagate even healthy-looking stems if the plant has an incurable disease that spreads quickly to the whole plant, as they may be carriers.